shravni21/Blood-bank-management-system/README.md

 # Blood-bank-management-system
-this is blood bank management system in c++
+This project is for a blood bank management system.